A different way to work with pain.

 Most people notice subtle shifts at first—less tension, more ease, or a sense that things are beginning to move differently.

-For scar work in particular, this is a gradual process.
-The body needs time to respond, adapt, and integrate change, which is why a series of sessions is typically recommended.
+The body needs time to respond, adapt, and integrate change, which is why a series of sessions is often recommended.

-Each session builds on the last, allowing the body to shift more naturally and sustainably—without forcing change.
+Each session builds on the last—allowing the body to shift more naturally and sustainably, without forcing change.

-MPS can be included as part of your session or used in more focused work, depending on what your body needs.
+MPS can be included as part of your session or used in more focused work—depending on what your body needs.

-You don’t need to have it all figured out before you come in—this work is always guided by what feels right for your system.
+You don’t need to have it all figured out before you come in.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.